 What lenders look for

 Lenders want to know that all applicants, including self-employed workers, can repay their loans.
-They evaluate that your income is reliable enough to consistently make your monthly mortgage payments, property taxes, and insurance.
+They’ll evaluate whether your income is reliable enough to consistently make your monthly mortgage payments, property taxes, and insurance.

-Additionally, you’ll need to have been in business for at least 12 months and your most recent two years of employment (including non-self-employment).
-You may also be asked to explain seasonal variations or other income changes that some self-employed folks experience throughout the year.
+- You may also be asked to explain seasonal variations or other income changes that some self-employed folks experience throughout the year

 “The biggest challenge here is that many small business owners don’t actually have a business,” says Katherine Peoples, executive director at HPP CARES, a nonprofit consumer credit, debt, and housing counseling agency in Los Angeles.